 A quick and easy way to share a file with another user is simply to send it as an email attachment.
 The recipient can then drag and drop the file into the Origin workspace.

 Drag-and-drop is supported for most Origin file types.
 Origin project (.opju) and graph template (.otpu) files automatically open when dropped into the workspace.
 Other files are copied to the appropriate subfolders in the User Files Folder (UFF).
 For example, when you drop a fitting function (.fdf) file into the workspace, a dialog opens asking how you want to categorize the new fitting function.

-Beginning with Origin 2022b, you can use a small dialog to remove formulas and links from the current selection, the active sheet, the active book or the entire project.
+You can use a small dialog to remove formulas and links from the current selection, the active sheet, the active book or the entire project.
 This converts formulas and links to raw numbers.
 Removing formulas and links can make it easier to share project data with colleagues without having to share such things as externally-linked (DDE) Excel files; or to significantly reduce project size before archiving data.